Personal data protection (GDPR)

 - verification of contracts under which personal data are made accessible to third parties,

-- preparation and update of internal documentation for personal data processing, including the data security policy and IT system management instruction,
+- preparation and update of the internal documentation for personal data processing, including the data security policies and IT system management instructions,

 - presentation of solutions for secure and legal transfer of personal data abroad (also to third countries which do not provide adequate data protection level), and for implementation of the Binding Corporate Rules and Standard Contractual Clauses,